-Welcome to Berlin - the capital of Germany, which has changed drastically since the Wall came down, commanding global interest as a destination.
-Walking through Berlin you will see evidence of different historic periods in a short time, from medieval buildings to the famous sightseeing landmarks like the Brandenburg Gate, Reichstag and East Side Gallery.
+Welcome to Berlin — the capital of Germany, which has changed drastically since the Wall came down, becoming a major destination for culture, parties and niche hipster delights.
 Today Berlin is a young, dynamic metropolis open to the world right in the heart of Europe, setting new trends in architecture, art and fashion.
 Shiny modern business centres compete for attention with nostalgic 90s grunge, and young families have brunch while club kids bike home in the late morning.
 Discover its diversity — enjoy Berlin!
 Be a Berliner.
 Eat a Berliner.

 "The city in its setting and entire surroundings may be said to have something ideal."
 (Johann Wolfgang von Goethe, 1797).
 Scarcely any other European city has had its praises so often sung as Heidelberg.
 The mysterious Heidelberg Castle, the picturesque Old Town, and as Goethe himself stated, the perfection of its setting – in the nineteenth century, all of this attracted the German romanticists, who immortalized Heidelberg in poetry, music, and art.
 Today the charm of Old Heidelberg is combined with a future-oriented and international focus.